ZixiQu/Trader/README.md

 Persistent Storage:
 Docker Compose mounts a volume for PostgreSQL so data survives restarts.

-### 4. Manual Local Development
+### 4. (Optional) Manual Local Development

-If running the project directly on your machine:
+To deploy the project manually on your machine:

 #### Step 4.1 Install dependencies